YUQING-XU/academic-page/README.md

 ### Research Experiences
 * Project Report, BIM 'Best Practices' in China
   * An investigation of excellent BIM application through case studies at regional, national levels
+* China Construction 2035 Strategic Research
+  * Analysis of situation and problems in construction industry in China
+  * Comparison of construction industry strategies in developed countries

+### Engineering Projects
+* Compilation of the Overall Schedule for **Beijing New Airport**
+  * Field research on subcontractors
+  * Compilation of airport construction and operation plans

+### Honors and Awards
+* Scholarship for Exchange Students to Germany, 2019
+* Excellent Graduates of Engineering Management in Jiangsu Province *(29 students in Jiangsu)*, 2018
+* Outstanding Graduates in Southeast University *(185 students in SEU), 2018
+* National Scholarship, 2017